andf-mongodb/workflow/README.md

 Usage: `workflow DOC-12345-fix-typo-in-example` from anywhere on your system.

 ## deploy
-Stages the repo for viewing in a webbrowser by performing the following tasks:
+Stages the repo for viewing in a webbrowser.

+Tasks:
 1. Clean build directory, if present
 2. make html
 3. make stage